davecollett/osgvGNSSDataSubmit/README.md

 PyQt4 is required to use the GUI.

-Download the PyQwt-5.2.1-cp36-cp36m-win_amd64.whl file from this link, and install using 'pip install PyQwt-5.2.1-cp36-cp36m-win_amd64.whl'
+Download the appropriate PyQwt*.whl file from this link, and install using 'pip install PyQwt*.whl'

 http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4